 Let’s take a look at another site with a search box.
 Don’t worry about the text.
 (It’s a Turkish site.
 The words are basically “search” and “results”).
 First, we search for “foo” to check if the site echoes the term into the response’s HTML.
 Success!
 It appears in two places: a

 <a title="foo için Arama Sonuçları">Arama Sonuçları : "foo"</a>

-Next, we probe the page for tell-tale validation and output encoding weaknesses that indicate the potential for this vulnerability to be present.
-In this case, we’ll try a fake HTML tag, “
+Next, we probe the page for tell-tale validation and output encoding weaknesses that indicate the potential for a vuln.
+We’ll try a fake HTML tag,

 <a title="<foo/> için Arama Sonuçları">Arama Sonuçları : "<foo/>"</a>